Toma Verde Tomatillo

 Easy to grow and early maturing, this variety produces prolific yields of firm green fruit encased in a paper husk; tart and tangy while fresh becoming sweet when roasted or grilled; perfect for salsas, dips, sauces and soups; wonderful in containers

-Toma Verde Tomatillo is an annual vegetable plant that is commonly grown for its edible qualities.
+Toma Verde Tomatillo is an annual vegetable plant that is typically grown for its edible qualities.
 It produces lime green round fruit (technically 'capsules') with a yellow blush and white flesh which are usually ready for picking from mid summer to mid fall The fruits have a tart taste and a firm texture.

 The fruit are most often used in the following ways:

 - Eating When Cooked/Prepared

 Planting & Growing

 Toma Verde Tomatillo will grow to be about 4 feet tall at maturity, with a spread of 24 inches.
 When planted in rows, individual plants should be spaced approximately 24 inches apart.
 Because of its vigorous growth habit, it may require staking or supplemental support.
 This fast-growing vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.

 This plant is typically grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America, and it is considered by many to be an heirloom variety.